DerrickXuNu/v2x-vit/README.md

-# v2x-vit
+# V2X-ViT
-[ECCV2022] Official Implementation of ECCV2022 paper V2X-ViT
+This is the official implementation of ECCV2022 paper "V2X-ViT: Vehicle-to-Everything Cooperative Perception with Vision Transformer".
+The code and data will be released by middle of July.